hschneid/xfvrp/README.md

 - Added Solomon (VRPTW) and Christofides (CVRP) instances for benchmarking
 - Licence update (year 2022)
 - Updated libs for security fixes

+### 11.6.0
+- Update to Java 21
+- Update of Gradle
+- Update of other dependencies
+- Update of Copyright
+- Changed publish mechanism

 ### 11.4.5
 #### Breaking Changes